nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="humanizers"></a> Humanizers

-Humanizers define the rules that are used by CMR to provide humanized values for various facet fields and also support other features like improved relevancy of facetted terms.
+Humanizers define the rules that are used by CMR to provide humanized values for various facet fields and also support other features like improved relevancy of faceted terms.
 The rules are defined in JSON.
-Operators with Admin privilege can update the humanizer instructions through the update humanizer api.
+Operators with Admin privilege can update the humanizer instructions through the update humanizer API.

 ##### <a name="updating-humanizers"></a> Updating Humanizers